nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list every person.
-2. TABS shows the list of person in TABS.
+2. TABS shows the list of every person in TABS.

 &nbsp;&nbsp;
 Use case ends.